-Meet the CAIA National Youth Council!
+Meet the CAIA Emerging Leaders Council!

-What is a youth council?
+What is an emerging leaders council?

 A selection panel of representatives from CAIA’s board and staff will review all applications and conduct interviews of potential candidates.
 We’re looking for young people under age 35 that have experience working in the aquaculture industry, and perhaps have been involved in industry-wide initiatives through research, volunteering or regional associations.

 What is CAIA hoping to achieve with an emerging leaders council?